MicrosoftDocs/microsoft-style-guide/styleguide/grammar/nouns-pronouns.md

 Don’t use *he* and *his* in references to a person whose gender is unknown.
 Instead, rewrite to use the second person (*you*).
 Or refer to a person’s role (reader, employee, or client, for example), or simply use *person* or *individual.*

-**Examples**<br />If you have the appropriate rights, you can set other users’ passwords..<br />A user with the appropriate rights can set other users’ passwords.<br />Select the name of the person you want to call, select Make a phone call, and then choose a phone number.
+**Examples**<br />If you have the appropriate rights, you can set other users’ passwords.<br />A user with the appropriate rights can set other users’ passwords.<br />Select the name of the person you want to call, select **Make a phone call**, and then choose a phone number.

 If you can’t write around the problem, it’s OK to occasionally: